xbmc/repo-plugins/plugin.image.iphoto/README.txt

 * Empty -- albums with no pictures.
 * Published -- MobileMe Gallery albums.
 * Flagged -- albums flagged in iPhoto's interface.
+* Keywords -- any photos with these keywords will be hidden.

 All of these album types are ignored by default.